Before you begin

 Connect Device

-Connect your ESP8266 to your computer via USB cable and click "CONNECT" in the web interface.
+Connect your ESP32 to your computer via USB cable and click “CONNECT” in the web interface.

 Select your device from the popup dialog (usually shows as “USB Serial” or “CP210x”)